hydephp/develop/docs/digging-deeper/navigation.md

 HydePHP v2 introduces navigation item ordering based on numerical prefixes in filenames.
 This feature works for both the primary navigation menu and the documentation sidebar.

-For example, the following will have the same order in the navigation menu as in a file explorer:
+This has the great benefit of matching the navigation menu layout with the file structure view, and works especially great with subdirectory-based navigation grouping.

 ```shell
 _pages/